Question: How do you include vegetables as the main dish at a meal?

 Our US-Registered Bariatric Dietitian answers:

 To start including vegetables more often as the main dish at meals, it is helpful to think of them as the “star” of the show.
-This is typically a place where we tend to put meat and potatoes in our American diet.
+Just replace your diet of meat and potatoes with vegetables!

 Look up some of your favorite recipes online and simply type in “vegetarian” at the beginning.